mefengl/what-i-read/README.md

 https://idlewords.com/talks/internet_with_a_human_face.htm , Understand a more comprehensible perspective on privacy protection

 https://www.lennysnewsletter.com/p/how-perplexity-builds-product , I was surprised by how I could ask GPT-3 for advice on running a company

+06

+https://dev.to/perssondennis/answers-to-common-nextjs-questions-1oki , Valuable insights on React app routing

+07

+https://keygen.sh/blog/your-14-day-free-trial-aint-gonna-cut-it , The discussion on whether to offer a free trial or implement a paywall was very inspiring